Cal Ramsey

 Calvin Ramsey (July 13, 1937 – March 25, 2019) was an American professional basketball player and broadcaster.
 A standout college player for the NYU Violets, he played in 13 games over two seasons in the National Basketball Association (NBA).
 After his playing career ended, he began a 28-year affiliation with the New York Knicks as a broadcaster and a community representative.
+He was named in ESPN's "Elite 24: Rucker Park legends".

 Biography

 Early life and career

 Ramsey was born in Selma, Alabama on July 13, 1937, but spent most of his life in New York City.
 In his youth, he played in the Rucker Park League, winning the MVP and was known for his wars with Connie Hawkins.
 After graduating from High School of Commerce, he joined the NYU Violets as a forward in 1956.
 At NYU, he played with future hall of famer Thomas “Satch” Sanders.
 Over three years, he averaged 20.2 points per game and 17.5 rebounds. in his senior year, 1958, Ramsey was named as an All-American.
 When he died, he still held the school record for rebounds in a game, with 34 against Boston College.
 As of 2018, he was 11th on NYU's all-time scoring list.

 After graduating from NYU with a degree in business, Ramsey entered the 1959 NBA draft where the St. Louis Hawks selected him with the 13th overall pick.
 At a height of 6’4”, Ramsey was short to play the forward position during that era, but was not a strong enough ball handler to play guard.
 This limited his career, and he only played 11 games in his rookie season with the Hawks (he also played for the New York Knicks).
 The following season, he played in two games with the Syracuse Nationals.
 After his NBA career, Ramsey played for the Williamsport Billies in the Eastern Professional Basketball League (EPBL) from 1959 to 1964.
 He was selected to the All-EPBL Second Team in 1962.

 After his playing days ended, Ramsey charged that a quota system in basketball limited the number of black players in the league at that time.
 Fellow broadcaster Marv Albert agreed, saying “If you didn’t start as a black player, you wouldn’t be with the team.”
 Out of basketball, Ramsey became a teacher for several years.